-Rebecca Janzen is Assistant Professor of Spanish and Comparative Literature at the University of South Carolina in Columbia.
+Rebecca Janzen is an Associate Professor of Spanish and Comparative Literature at the University of South Carolina in Columbia.
 She is a scholar of gender, disability and religious studies in Mexican literature and culture whose research focuses on excluded populations in Mexico.
 Her first book, The National Body in Mexican Literature: Collective Challenges to Biopolitical Control (Palgrave-Macmillan, 2015), explored images of disability and illness in 20th century texts.
-Her second book, Liminal Sovereignty: Mennonites and Mormons in Mexican Culture (SUNY, 2018), focuses on religious minorities.
-This was funded by the Plett Foundation, the Kreider Fellowship at Elizabethtown College and the C Henry Smith Peace Trust.
-Her current works in progress include a book on film and religion in Mexico, tentatively titled Unholy Trinity: State, Church and Cinema in Mexico as well as book on the intersection of legal and literary discourse, titled Unlawful Violence: Mexican Law and Cultural Production from 2000-Present.
-This research has been supported by a short-term fellowship at the Newberry library in Chicago.
+Her second book, Liminal Sovereignty: Mennonites and Mormons in Mexican Culture (SUNY, 2018), focuses on religious minorities and her third book, Unholy Trinity: State, Church and Film in Mexico (SUNY, 2021), examines religion in Mexican film and her fourth, Unlawful Violence: Mexican Law and Cultural Production analyzes constitutional reforms, and human rights in legal and literary texts (Vanderbilt UP, 2022).
+Her research has been supported by the Plett Foundation, the Kreider Fellowship at Elizabethtown College, the C Henry Smith Peace Trust and the Newberry library in Chicago.